dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 The API surface for this is defined later in the Proposed API section.

 One instance of an `IInputBackend` can only belong to one input context at a time.
 If multiple input contexts are in use, multiple backend instances should also be used.
 An input context is set as active/in use by a context using the `Activate` and `Deactivate` methods. `Activate` should throw an exception if already activated, and `Deactivate` should throw an exception if not already activated.
+Once deactivated, an input backend can be reactivated.

 **KEY POINT FOR WORKING GROUP**: The Windowing-Input integration mandates the use of source generators.
 Is this ok?